The Plumbing

 This was supposed to be a technical appendix.
 I want to acknowledge that, because I think the gap between what I thought I was writing and what I ended up writing is itself part of the finding.

 I sat down to describe a data pipeline: sources, joins, features, model, evaluation.
 A document for the technically curious.
-And what kept emerging, section after section, was not how the pipeline works but what the pipeline's existence implies.
-Because every hard part of building this system was hard for the same reason: the data was not designed to connect to anything else.
+And what kept emerging, section after section, was the implications of the pipeline's existence rather than its mechanics.
+Because every hard part of building this system was hard for the same reason: the data was designed to exist in isolation.
 The identities don't match.
 The formats don't align.
 The FEC records dollars, Congress.gov records votes, the Senate records lobbying, and none of them record the relationship between any of these things, because none of them were asked to.

 Congress passed laws requiring that every campaign contribution above $200 be disclosed.
 Each disclosure mandate was fulfilled.
 Each mandate, fulfilled in isolation, produces a filing cabinet of extraordinary completeness that is, in isolation, of almost no use for answering the question the disclosure was presumably designed to let you ask.
 The result is a transparency regime that is, in the strictest legal sense, transparent.

 And in every practical sense these disclosures might as well be written on the dark side of the moon.
-The information is not hidden.
-The legibility is.
+The information is disclosed.
+The legibility is absent.

 The effect, whether it was intended or coalesced, is that connecting money to votes requires building a machine.
 The machine I built uses gradient-boosted trees, SHAP decomposition, donor clustering, and bill embeddings.
-It ingests 34GB of data.
+It ingests 91GB of data.
 It makes 36 million joins.
-And after all of that, it produces a number (21.3%) that is, at best, a noisy estimate of the financial system's statistical footprint on legislative behavior, hedged by every caveat I've described in this post: the deduplication threshold that creates its own reality, the counterfactual that imagines a world that doesn't exist, the SHAP values that partition without explaining, the emergent clusters that are real but not interpretable.
+And after all of that, it produces a number (6.64%) that is, at best, a noisy estimate of the financial system's statistical footprint on legislative behavior, hedged by every caveat I've described in this post: the deduplication threshold that creates its own reality, the counterfactual that imagines a world that doesn't exist, the SHAP values that partition without explaining, the emergent clusters that are real but uninterpretable.

 All of this was necessary to see a thing that was, legally speaking, never hidden.